Opiate Withdrawal and Detox

 How Long Does Opiate Withdrawal Last?

-There are four stages of withdrawal from opiates: anticipatory, early acute, fully-developed acute and protracted abstinence.
+There are four stages of withdrawal from opiates: anticipatory, early acute, fully-developed acute, and post acute withdrawal syndrome (PAWS).

 Opiate Withdrawal Timeline